Easy Sugared Cranberries perfect for charcuterie boards, holiday gifts, drink garnishes, and wowing your holiday party guests!

 Make sure to plan time for the cranberries to dry.

-How do you store sugared cranberries?
+How to store sugared cranberries?

 Store in an airtight container for up to 2-3 days at room temperature.